PluralKit/PluralKit/docs/1-user-guide.md

     pk;member John rename Joanne
     pk;member "Craig Smith" rename "Craig Johnson"

+### Member display names
+Normally, when proxying a member, the name displayed in the proxied message will the the member's name.
+However, in some cases you may want to display a different name.
+For example, you may want to include a member's pronouns inside the proxied name, indicate a subsystem, include emojis or symbols that don't play nice with the command syntax, or just in general show a different name from the member's "canonical" name.

+In such cases you can set the member's *display name*.
+Which will, well, display that name instead.
+You can set a display name using the `pk;member displayname` command, like so:

+    pk;member John displayname Jonathan
+    pk;member Robert displayname Bob (he/him)

+To remove a display name, just use the same command with no last parameter, eg:

+    pk;member John displayname

+This will remove the display name, and thus the member will be proxied with their canonical name.

 ### Member description
 In the same way as a system can have a description, so can a member.
 You can set a description using the `pk;member description` command, like so: